philss/rustler_precompiled/PRECOMPILATION_GUIDE.md

 The file generated will be named `checksum-Elixir.RustlerPrecompilationExample.Native.exs` and it's extremely important that you include this file in your Hex package (by updating the `files:` field in your `mix.exs`).
 Otherwise your package **won't work**.

-You don't need to track this file in your version control system (git or other).
+Note: you don't need to track the checksum file in your version control system (git or other).

+For an example, refer to the mix.exs file of the [rustler precompilation example](https://github.com/philss/rustler_precompilation_example/blob/main/mix.exs) or elixir-nx's [explorer](https://github.com/elixir-nx/explorer/blob/723eea63204e43bc9238d2488fd355f17a1e13f2/mix.exs#L65-L72) library.

+Tip: use the `mix hex.build --unpack` command to confirm which files are being included (and if the package looks good before publishing).

+### Recommended flow

 To recap, the suggested flow is the following: